hawkw/breadplan/README.md

 + `breadplan.py baguette` generates a recipe for baguettes
 + `breadplan.py rye` generates a recipe for rye bread
 + `breadplan.py wholewheat` generates a recipe for whole-wheat bread

+Note that only Basic Country Bread is currently implemented; I'm working on the other recipes, though.

 #### Options